 - Once the jailbird is released, they may pay an additional amount towards the cause to find out who had them arrested and now have them thrown in jail.

 - The rules should be posted before the event, so everyone attending knows they could be caught for the cause.
-Post “WANTED” pictures of the sponsors who donated to be caught for the cause on the website or make creative wanted signs with their picture to post all around the venue.
+Post “WANTED” posters of the sponsors who donated to be caught for the cause on the website or make creative wanted signs with their picture to post all around the venue.
 Don’t forget to take mugshot photos of the criminals “polaroid” and they can purchase for a set price “donation.”
 Mug shot backdrop is great!

 - See if your community police department will participate.

 - Cutting Away At Cancer Fundraiser Make a deal with a hair salon for doing hair cuts for fundraising!
 A complete Buzz for the men!

 - Spelling Bee for Adults The entry fee can be $50 or more.
 Each sponsor should wear a name tag at the event with the Spelling Bee Even Name (Be creative) Make sure to have prizes that are donated for the winners!
 You can use words from spelling word websites and be creative by using words from the expertise of some of your contestants who entered into the competition.
 This can be a single event to raise money or part of the festivities of a large fundraising event.